harrycresswell/harry/content/writing/21-12-10-related-updates.md

 topics: ["Daily", "Hugo course"]
 ---

+*⚠️ Things have changed since I originally wrote this post.
+Course updates are now part of my [/writing](/writing) page, organised under [Hugo course](/topics/hugo-course/).
+I have also retired the course landing page that onced lived at /learn-hugo, in favour of [practicalhugo.com](https://practicalhugo.com).*

+---

-I had the idea of displaying updates related to [the Hugo course](/learn-hugo/) I’m writing at [the bottom of the  course landing page](/learn-hugo/#updates).
+I had the idea of displaying updates related to [the Hugo course](https://practicalhugo.com) I’m writing at [the bottom of the  course landing page](/learn-hugo/#updates).
 Until I have some course material to share I figured I might as well get these updates on the page so you can see how I’m getting on.

 These updates live in their own directory and are marked with a specific tag.
 And I want to display them on a single page on my website.
 How do you do it?

 First I need to get hold of all the updates I’ve written.
 As mentioned, updates are a dedicated content type.
-In other words, they live in their own directory at [content/updates](https://github.com/harrycresswell/harry/tree/master/content/updates).
+In other words, they live in their own directory at content/updates.
 Each update has it’s own markdown file.

 Hugo refers to this type of content as [regular pages](https://gohugo.io/variables/site/#sitepages-compared-to-pages).
 Think *post* or *content* page, as opposed to a taxonomy or section page.
 You can get hold of all regular pages from anywhere on your site using the [.Site.RegularPages](https://gohugo.io/variables/site/#site-pages) variable.